chitreancoder/chitreancoder/README.md

 ### 🎯 Current Focus & Learning Journey

-I'm currently learning **C#, .NET and Unity** with the goal in mind of building some games and maybe get in the gaming industry.
+I'm currently learning **C#, .NET and Unity** with the goal of entering the gaming industry.

 ### 💻 Tech Stack